 You can list up to three (3) roles in each project, so choose wisely! 👀

 List the tools or programs that you used while working on your project.
-Listing your tools is a great way for other independents to see what tools you're well-versed with!
+Listing your tools is a great way for other freelancers to see what tools you're well-versed with!

 This is your chance to showcase the company you built this project with, and adding the organization is a great way to add credibility points to your project.
 If you don't see the name of your company, brand, or agency in our database, feel free to include their name, URL, and logo! 🧙♀️